open-contracting/standard/standard/docs/en/getting_started/contracting_process.md

 Each unique contracting process needs to be assigned an `ocid`.
 This is an identifier which can be used to join up data between different stages (as often the data might be stored in different systems).

-To make sure the `ocid`s assigned in two different jurisdictions do not clash, publishers are encouraged to register an ocid prefix.
+To make sure the `ocid`s assigned in two different jurisdictions do not clash, publishers must register an ocid prefix.
 This can be prepended onto locally generated identifiers, giving a globally unique identifier, and allowing disparate data sources to confidently refer to a unique contracting process.

 You can [register your ocid prefix here](../implementation/registration.md).